top of page

 I thought I had the color values specified in 2 bytes not 3 so they were all very low values.... but no, it's 16 bit RGB565 so it's all good.
 Red is F800 like I had specified.
 That's not the problem.

-I find the brightness problem and my morale gets a boost...
+I find the brightness problem and get a boost...

 I found it.
 A comment in the FTOLED initialisation code revealed that the Freetronics 128oled has the GPIO 0 bit from the ssd1351 turn on and off the boost converter that generates the higher voltages the oleds need.
 Display is nice and bright now, even powered from 3.3V